fabiolpgomes/crypto-pocket-client/README.md

 This project has been created in the third module at Ironhack São Paulo - Web Development Bootcamp.

-# Features - MERN stack
+# Features - Full-stack application using the MERN stack (MongoDB, Express, React and Node.JS)

 - Create and Update User
 - Create and Update more than one Wallet per User